 A big part of Brand Beckham in the 21st century, of course, has been the social-media following he has been quickly able to build since Facebook, Twitter and Instagram gained popularity.

-Beckham has over 54 million likes on Facebook, good for fifth among all current and former athletes, and his 34 million followers on Instagram place him in the top 40 accounts in the world on the platform, ahead of the likes of LeBron James, Gareth Bale and Lady Gaga.
+His 63 million followers on Instagram place him in the top 40 accounts in the world on the platform, ahead of the likes of Justin Timberlake, Ronaldinho, Gareth Bale and Lady Gaga.

-Beckham is not on Twitter, but his wife Victoria has nearly 12 million followers and his son Cruz has also recently signed up for an account.
+Beckham is not on Twitter, but his wife Victoria has 12 million followers and his son Cruz signed up for an account in late 2016.